RSA Announces New Innovations to Stop Help Desk Scams and Protect Passwordless Environments

-RSA, the security-first identity leader, today announced groundbreaking cybersecurity innovations at the European Identity and Cloud (EIC) Conference 2025 that defend organizations against the next wave of AI powered identity attacks, including IT Help Desk bypasses, malware, social engineering, and other threats.
-These advancements are especially critical for organizations implementing passwordless strategies and further solidify RSA's position as the only provider of true, enterprise-ready passwordless identity solutions.
+RSA, the security-first identity leader, announced groundbreaking cybersecurity innovations last week at RSAC Conference 2025 that defend organisations against the next wave of AI powered identity attacks, including IT Help Desk bypasses, malware, social engineering, and other threats.
+These advancements are especially critical for organisations implementing passwordless strategies and further solidify RSA's position as the only provider of true, enterprise-ready passwordless identity solutions.

 Among the highlights is the new RSA Help Desk Live Verify (patent pending), a first-of-its-kind feature that prevents social engineering and technical support scams.
 With bi-directional identity verification, RSA Help Desk Live Verify ensures that both users and IT staff are who they say they are, protecting against attackers impersonating users or help desk agents.

-"Passwordless approaches offer tantalizing business benefits like improved user experience and cost savings, but as with any new technology passwordless also introduces new risks into the environment.
+"Passwordless approaches offer tantalizing business benefits like improved user experience and cost savings, but as with any new technology passwordless also introduce new risks into the environment.
 RSA's platform offers the only enterprise worthy passwordless solution that has security and resilience designed in to address those risks," said RSA CEO Rohit Ghai.
-"Off-the-rack passwordless isn't good enough for government agencies, financial services, and other security-first leaders."
+"Off-the-shelf passwordless isn't good enough for government departments, financial services, and other security-first leaders."

 A New Enterprise Ready Passwordless Platform